 8. Include an unsubscribe link.

 This example from the San Diego Chargers welcome email incorporates a few of the tips we’ve shared.
 Notice the personalization in the first line, then the whitelist request in the second line.
-The discount code and call to action are right below in the third line.
-Then down in the footer there’s that one-click unsubscribe link.
+The discount code and call-to-action are right below in the third line.
+Then down in the footer, there’s a one-click unsubscribe link.

 9. Ask subscribers to refer-a-friend.

 This can be a powerful email list builder.
 Just as referred clients and customers tend to be high-value, referred email subscribers tend to be far more engaged than subscribers from other sources.

 When someone we know recommends something, that recommendation usually carries far more credibility.

 You may not get huge amounts of new subscribers from your referral requests, but the ones you do get will likely be high value.
 As you know, a small list of highly engaged subscribers is just as good (if not better) than a large list of less engaged subscribers.